 When you’re new to a product, it’s tempting to show how much you know by listing all its amazing features.
 But customers don’t buy features; they buy solutions to their problems.
 Truly successful selling is about deeply understanding and meeting customer needs, not just pushing a product.
 Instead of leading with what your product does, start by asking thoughtful questions to uncover the prospect’s challenges and goals.
 When you position yourself as a problem-solver who is genuinely interested in helping them succeed, you begin to build trust.
 This consultative approach is the foundation for creating strong, long-term customer relationships that go far beyond a single transaction.

-How to Track Your Skill Development Progress
+How to Measure Your Sales Skill Growth

 Learning new sales skills is a great first step, but how do you know if your efforts are actually paying off?
 Tracking your progress is what turns learning into a measurable strategy for growth.
 It helps you see what’s working, identify where you need to double down, and stay motivated by celebrating small wins along the way.
 By systematically measuring your development, you can ensure you’re not just busy, but productive.
 Let’s walk through a few practical ways to monitor your journey from learner to top performer.